saisiddu/saisiddu.github.io/_pages/research.md

 * visualize the current state by analyzing available observations
 * understand the processes involved
 * create multi-layered numerical models using ***[Landlab]( http://landlab.github.io/#/)***
-* calibrate the model and cross-check with observations
+* calibrate the model and cross-check model performance with observations
 * create hypotheses and employ the models to forecast ecosystem response
 * repeat few or all of the above steps -> *'Re'search*